atp-team/anemone/README.md

 The last component of Anemone App is the one which will run on a Tentacle.

-This component is in fact an normal **arduino .ino sketch** file which runs on the *Arduino YÚN* which is "the brain" of a Tentacle.
+This component is in fact an **arduino .ino sketch** file which runs on the *Arduino YÚN* and is "the brain" of the Tentacle.

 In order to make the development of Anemone sketches easier, we have prepared the [anemone arduino library](https://github.com/ceskasporitelna/anemone/tree/master/toolkit/anemone-arduino-library) and default [Tentacle user interface components and screens](TODO).